 Brave offers best-in-class integration between private search and a privacy browser.
 This means all-in-one protection online—both during and after your search.

 How does Brave Search stack up?

 Integrated with a private browser on desktop and mobile

 Note: DuckDuckGo is dependent on the Bing search index for its search results.

-Brave Search beta is based on an independent index, the first of its kind.
+Note that Brave Search is based on an independent index.
 However, for some queries, Brave can anonymously check our search results against third-party results, and mix them on the results page.
 This mixing is a means-to-an-end toward 100% independence.
 For full transparency and to measure Brave’s progress toward that goal, Brave provides a “Results independence” metric.
 This anonymous calculation shows the % of search results that come from Brave versus these third parties.
 Note that no matter the independence metric, your privacy will always be 100%.